Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 ### operations and diagrams

-TODO: NEED TO SHOW THE NEW IMPL HERE WITH THE DEFAULT

 Let's review some operations we can do on vector spaces themselves so that we have our modular structures in place.
 Ultimately operations at the structural level descend to operations on the object level (e.g., on the vectors).